 It’s something of a relief to read that others out there in the world consider their parenting skills as a ‘work in progress’.
 Enjoy!

 To Stay Married, Embrace Change.
 Embracing change is the key to staying married, so writes Ada Calhoun (The New York Times, 21st April 2017).
-Her excellent article cites change as the most common reason for divorce.
+Her excellent article cites lack of change as the most common reason for divorce.
+Solution focused therapy helping towards change Using solution-focused therapy I work (online) with many couples who are struggling … Read More

-Finding Solutions to problems in E11 and E18 When it comes to finding solutions there is no one-size-fits-all.
-I work with clients in east London in the Leytonstone (E11) and South Woodford area.
-Over the course of their therapy sessions with me clients are able to find solutions to their problems that are realistic, and because … Read More
+Finding Solutions to problems online in solution-focused therapy When it comes to finding solutions there is no one-size-fits-all.
+I work with clients online.
+Over the course of their therapy sessions with me clients are able to find solutions to their problems that are realistic, and because their solutions fit with their lives they are easier … Read More

 What makes relationships work – happily there is not a one-size-fits-all answer.
 But there are characterstics common to all.
 This article describes the essential ingredients which make for contented and long lasting relationships.
 Committed, lifelong relationships are underpinned by kindness and generosity.
 Read how this works.